 Like, the package for EBC trek with an international agency will be costing a little higher than that with the local agency.
 However, the hiring guide and porter also might add up to your package cost.
 Independent trekking will definitely be low in cost.
 Solo trekkers can look into Everest Base Camp Budget Trek which is quite feasible.

 Everest Base Camp trekking can opt at any time of the year, however, March to May and Mid-September to December are considered the best time to visit.
 Monsoon months (July to mid-September) give you muddy, slippery roads, and the views are almost always covered with clouds.
 So, it is better to avoid the trek during the rainy season.
 The normal temperature during the winter season i.e. December to March is usually – 10 to – 15 degrees Celsius in the morning hours and 15 to 18 degrees Celsius during nights.
-Likewise, the temperature during Mid-September to December is – 05 to – 10 degrees Celsius in the morning hours and 15 to 20 degrees Celsius during nights.
+Likewise, the temperature from Mid-September to December is – 05 to – 10 degrees Celsius in the morning hours and 15 to 20 degrees Celsius during nights.

 Alterations in weather are always expected.
 There are downpours sometimes during a perfect sunny day too.
 So you have to be ready with raincoats and warm clothes.

 Everest Base Camp Trek is one of the popular tourist hubs.
-Permits to explore the region is a must.
+Permits to explore the region are a must.
 There are several permits and a bunch of paperwork to clear to get those permits to trek in the Everest region.
 Initially, TIMS (Trekkers' Information Management Systems) was only required but this is now optional.
 There are other three essential permits for Everest Base Camp Trek which were made compulsory after the new decentralized system.
-Those permits are for the Khumbu Pasang Lhamu Rural area, Sagarmatha National Park, and Gaurishankar Conservation area.
+Those permits are for the Khumbu Pasang Lhamu Rural area, Sagarmatha National Park, and the Gaurishankar Conservation area.

 The permit for the Gaurishankar Conservation area is only required if you are taking the classical route through Jiri to Everest Base Camp Trek.